Species

 A species is the basic unit of classification and a taxonomic rank of an organism, as well as a unit of biodiversity.
 It can be defined as the largest group of organisms in which any two individuals of the appropriate sexes or mating types can produce fertile offspring, typically by sexual reproduction.
 Other ways of defining species include their karyotype, DNA sequence, morphology, behaviour, or ecological niche.
 In addition, palaeontologists use the concept of the chronospecies since fossil reproduction cannot be examined.
 The most recent rigorous estimate for the total number of species of eukaryotes is between 8 and 8.7 million.
 About 14% of these had been described by 2011.
-All species (except viruses) are given a two-part name, a "binomen".
-The first part of a binomen is the name of a genus to which the species belongs.
+All species are given a two-part binomial name.
+The first part is the name of the genus to which the species belongs.
 The second part is called the specific name or the specific epithet (in botanical nomenclature, also sometimes in zoological nomenclature).
 For example, Boa constrictor is one of the species of the genus Boa, with constrictor being the specific name.

 While the definitions given above may seem adequate at first glance, when looked at more closely they represent problematic species concepts.
 For example, the boundaries between closely related species become unclear with hybridisation, in a species complex of hundreds of similar microspecies, and in a ring species.
 Also, among organisms that reproduce only asexually, the concept of a reproductive species breaks down, and each clonal lineage is potentially a microspecies.
 Although none of these are entirely satisfactory definitions, and while the concept of species may not be a perfect model of life, it is still a useful tool to scientists and conservationists for studying life on Earth, regardless of the theoretical difficulties.
 If species were fixed and distinct from one another, there would be no problem, but evolutionary processes cause species to change.
 This obliges taxonomists to decide, for example, when enough change has occurred to declare that a fossil lineage should be divided into multiple chronospecies, or when populations have diverged to have enough distinct character states to be described as cladistic species.

 Species and higher taxa were seen from Aristotle until the 18th century as categories that could be arranged in a hierarchy, the great chain of being.
 In the 19th century, biologists grasped that species could evolve given sufficient time.
 Charles Darwin's 1859 book On the Origin of Species explained how species could arise by natural selection.
 That understanding was greatly extended in the 20th century through genetics and population ecology.
 Genetic variability arises from mutations and recombination, while organisms are mobile, leading to geographical isolation and genetic drift with varying selection pressures.
-Genes can sometimes be exchanged between species by horizontal gene transfer; new species can arise rapidly through hybridisation and polyploidy; and species may become extinct for a variety of reasons.
+Genes can sometimes be exchanged between species by horizontal gene transfer; new species can arise rapidly through hybridisation and polyploidy; and species may become extinct for a variety of reasons, with several mass extinction events occurring throughout history.
 Viruses are a special case, driven by a balance of mutation and selection, and can be treated as quasispecies.